-The Spanish Colonial Arts Society sponsors a free educational outreach program, “Connections” in public and private schools in northern New Mexico.
+The Spanish Colonial Arts Society sponsors a free educational outreach program, “ArtConnections” in public and private schools in northern New Mexico.
 These classes are in the traditional Spanish colonial arts and are taught by experienced Market artists.
-Classes are taught in retablos, straw appliqué, tinwork, colcha embroidery, and weaving.
+Classes are taught in retablos, straw appliqué, tinwork, colcha embroidery, pottery and weaving.
 The artists bring examples of their art work and also give a demonstration to introduce the art form.
+Each student who participates receives the materials and training to complete an individual art project and an invitation to visit the Museum with their family for free.
 We are grateful to our donors whose gifts make our Education Outreach Programs possible.

 Please contact our education director, Linda Muzio for more information.